fabricix/MPM-Geomechanics/manual/testing-manual.md

-\page testing_manual Testing Compilation and Benchmarking Manual
+\page testing_manual Testing Compilation and Benchmarking

-\section testing_manual_required_programs 1.
-Required Programs
+\section testing_manual_howto 1.
+How to Compile

 \note Prior to proceeding with these instructions, please consult the [Required Programs](#required_programs) section.